Smoke School History

 Air quality regions are established and a joint government/industry study is completed.

-1970 - The EPA is Formed and the Clean Air Act (CAA) is Updated
+1970 — The EPA is formed and the Clean Air Act is updated

 In 1970, the U.S. Environmental Protection Agency (EPA) was formed and the CAA was revised.